Quicx

 HEADS UPValidation is strict on purpose

-If pool_sizeis not a multiple of every declared class size, or if the percentages don’t sum to 100, the daemon exits with a precise error pointing at the offending line.
+If pool_sizeis not a multiple of every declared class size, if the percentages don’t sum to 100, if a class exceeds 1024 bytes, or if more than 64 classes are declared, the daemon exits with a precise error pointing at the offending line.
 This is deliberate — Quicx refuses to start in a “mostly-correct” state.